Skip to main content

 Advisory Opinion

-If it is unclear as to whether you are subject to the requirement, you request an Advisory Opinion from the U.S. Department of State.
-Mail legible copies of the following documents (including any dependents):
+If it is unclear as to whether you are subject to the requirement, you may request an Advisory Opinion from the U.S. Department of State.
+In preparation for this request, make sure to have legible copies of the following documents (including any dependents):

 • J-1 visa page